InanoKnowles/sprite-knight/README.md

 - Armour and Accessory upgrades,
 - Definitely responsive design,
 - Animations would be awesome,
-- A bit more story telling aspects so theres a mission.
+- A bit more story telling aspects so theres a mission,
+- When character or monster is hit the box containing them bounces and has visual hit "special effects" appear on the boxes for more obvious changes,
+- Accessibility features,
+-